 Accommodation: Primate Lodge, 2-nights.

 The next day we spend the morning searching both the Mweya and Kasenyi Plains areas for lions and the elusive leopard.
 In the afternoon, we enjoy a scenic boat cruise along the Kazinga Channel, which links Lake Edward and Lake George.
-The two hour cruise from Mweya provides us with an excellent opportunity for wildlife sightings including large herds of hippo, Nile crocodile, African buffalo, African elephant and a multitude of birds as well as numerous other plains wildlife that comes to drink at the waters edge during the day.
+The two-hour cruise from Mweya provides us with an excellent opportunity for wildlife sightings including large herds of hippo, Nile crocodile, African buffalo, African elephant and a multitude of birds as well as numerous other plains wildlife that come to drink at the water's edge during the day.
 After our cruise, we return to our lodge for dinner.

 Today we remain in Queen Elizabeth National Park, but to maximise our experience of the national park we drive southwards to the Ishasha area, aiming to arrive in time for an afternoon drive in search of lions, possibly resting in the fig trees.